 There are no specific requirements for a group of members to become a sovereign Common Good Community.
 But these Clearness Questions will help you get ready for that responsibility.

 Dollar Pool.
 A bank account, owned by your Common Good Community.
 When you buy Common Good credit by transferring funds from your bank account to your Common Good account, your Dollars go into the Dollar Pool and the system gives you that amount of Common Good credit.
-You can then use your credit to buy something from a participating business by presenting your card (or your phone if you have our free "CGPay" smartphone app).
+You can then use your credit to buy something from a participating business by presenting your member QR Code.
 You can also pay someone online by clicking a "Pay With Common Good" button on a website.
 Or sign in at CommonGood.earth and click "Pay" on the menu.
 Meanwhile, just as a bank can invest the money in your checking account, you and your Common Good Community can use the money in the Dollar Pool to invest in worthwhile projects for the community and the common good.

 Backed.
 Backing [a Common Good Community] is a promise, made by supportive members and member organizations one year at a time, to buy additional Common Good credit in the event of a cash crunch or termination of the Common Good Community.
 These promises give you the security of knowing your Common Good credit is backed by Dollars held in the Dollar Pool and/or by promises, helping prevent the sort of panic that can lead to a cash crunch.
 Backing Promises are a key component of taking responsibility and control of our own local economy.

 The promise you make in the Common Good Agreement is also a sort of Backing Promise.
 When you pay someone more than is in your Common Good account balance, that extra Common Good credit is backed by your promise to bring your balance back up to zero or more within 30 days.

 Without limit or surcharge.
 As part of the Common Good Agreement, you promise to accept Common Good payments "without limit or surcharge".